Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 	 Waterloo Microsystems Inc.
 	 1985"
-	In a chip Socket with info printed on a label covering a round window showing the circuit inside.
+	In a chip Socket with info printed on a label covering a round window showing the woke circuit inside.
 (The window indicates it is an EPROM chip.)

   C3 -- "COM9032
 	 SMC 8643"